 "With Agitation and Propaganda you're responsible for brainwashing in the sense of Marxism.
 That was her task and that wasn't cultural work.
 Agitation and Propaganda, that was the group that was meant to fill people's brains with everything you were supposed to believe in the GDR, with all the ideological tricks.
 And what annoys me about this woman is simply the fact that she doesn't admit to a closeness to the system in the GDR.”

-However, a lot of her policies regarding Germany and Europe - open borders policy, crackdown on free speech, unrestricted flow of third world migrants into Germany and Europe, her support for the abolishment of the nation state and replacing it with a transnational European “union”, not to mention her utter hatred of German nationalism or any nationalism in any form - could all be easily classed as “Cultural Marxism”.
+However, a lot of her policies regarding Germany and Europe such as her open borders policy, crackdown on free speech, unrestricted flow of third world migrants into Germany and Europe, her support for the abolishment of the nation state and replacing it with a transnational European “union”, not to mention her utter hatred of German nationalism or any nationalism in any form, could all be easily classed as “Cultural Marxism” and as a product of her early years serving as a Soviet agitator in the GDR.